SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Instrument Sensitivity Forecast

 \section{Instrument Sensitivity Forecast}

 To forecast the instantaneous sensitivity of \emph{SPECTER}, we divide the instrument into three discrete frequency ranges utilizing different technologies that are optimized for each spectral range.
-At low frequencies ($\nu < 20$~GHz), we assume high electron mobility transistor (HEMT) amplifier-based radiometers.
-At intermediate frequencies ($20 < \nu < 500$~GHz), we assume bolometric detectors with on-chip bandpass filtering made of superconducting niobium microstrip.
+At low frequencies ($\nu < 10$~GHz), we assume high electron mobility transistor (HEMT) amplifier-based differential radiometers.
+At intermediate frequencies ($10 < \nu < 500$~GHz), we assume bolometric detectors with on-chip bandpass filtering made of superconducting niobium microstrip.
 At high frequencies ($\nu>500$~GHz) beyond the superconducting gap of niobium, we baseline direct absorption bolometers with free-space filtering.
 We build a detailed sensitivity model that encompasses the differences between these technologies, as well as the expected sky emission outlined in Appendix \ref{sec:FG} and various other experimental details.
 In this section, we briefly discuss the specifics of these sensitivity calculations, while leaving further instrument details for Sec. \ref{sec:SPECTER}.
+Instantaneous sensitivity values are given per individual detector: a single detector diode for low frequencies or a single bolometer for higher frequencies.

 \paragraph{Bolometric Channels:} To obtain sensitivity estimates for the bolometric channels, we use the \texttt{BoloCalc} sensitivity calculator~\cite{Hill2018} to build a detailed sensitivity model of the instrument.
 This model uses a broad range of low-level detector and optical parameter inputs to produce a white-noise sensitivity for each spectral channel evaluated in the Fisher forecast.
 The noise estimate, represented as a noise-equivalent temperature (NET) in CMB temperature units, includes contributions from photon noise, thermal bolometer noise, and electrical readout noise.
 The photon noise budget is driven by the total optical power incident on the detectors, $P_\textrm{opt}$, which includes both astrophysical and instrumental thermal emission.
 For each spectral channel, this can be expressed as